 - Cadets age 14-17 are assigned to the Naval Sea Cadet Corps (NSCC)

 USNSCC is a volunteer youth program funded by donations from organizations and individuals.
 As such, there are basic operational fees assessed to cadets.
 A cadet is assessed an annual fee of $90.00 which covers his or her ID card and insurance.
 In addition, a one time enrollment fee of $200.00 which covers uniforms, sea bag, and various other uniform related items (patches, ribbons, etc) during a cadet’s continuous tenure with Taylor Division.
 These fees are non-refundable.
 There is a $100 deposit on uniforms which are property of the U.S. Naval Sea Cadet Corps.
 Boots are generally a personal expense although unit may have boots available depending on sizes.

 While costs are kept to a minimum, cadets are responsible for annual trainings and related transportation, meals and occasional away activities.
 When possible, additional costs are offset by unit funds and donations.

 Cadets are not obligated to serve in the armed forces, but may enlist at an advanced paygrade (up to E3) when qualified.
-You too may be able to qualify, right out of high school, for a NAVY or COAST GUARD boot camp with a guaranteed ‘A’ school and $1,787 per month pay to start!
+You too may be able to qualify, right out of high school, for a NAVY or COAST GUARD boot camp with a guaranteed ‘A’ school and extra pay per month to start!
 Ask about the Montgomery G. I. Bill, which provides a large part of trade school or college tuition to every veteran with an Honorable Discharge!